 3. Rachel's Roadhouse

 Fly into Pittsburgh International Airport.
 Rent a car.
-Drive about an hour and north.
+Drive about an hour north on Route 79.
+Get off at the Evans City exit Route 528.
+Use your GPS from there.

 Thing I Learned: There's no place like home.